Vinson & Elkins London office

 That said, every trainee is assigned a mentor “who you can speak with daily and learn from” as well as some formal training sessions hosted by associates, senior associates, counsel and partners in the office.
 Though the lack of structured training may seem daunting, trainees are well supported as they gain their “hands on experience”.
 One trainee tells Legal Cheek: “I have been constantly given work above my experience level which really stretches me as a lawyer, while still being entirely supported throughout.
 V&E is excellent for recognising potential, and then encouraging it in a nurturing way.”

 The smaller intakes also mean closer-knit trainee ranks.
-“Due to the smaller trainee class size, the trainees are all very good friends and there is slightly less competitiveness than you might see at other firms,” one rookie told Legal Cheek, while another offered this heart-warming assessment: “It was clear to me from the vacation scheme, and throughout the training contract, that the firm prides itself on recruiting the right sort of people who will clearly be supportive to their peers and juniors.
-I felt very well-supported throughout my training contract and as a junior associate.”
-This support extends beyond trainees right up to partner level, with one spy reflecting: “Lots of law firms talk about open door culture, but at V&E it really isn’t lip service — there’s not a single person in the office, regardless of seniority, who I wouldn’t feel comfortable approaching even if just to pop in their office and ask them a random question.
-Again the firm prides itself on maintaining this sort of culture and I’m pleased to say that while I have been at the firm, it has done a great job of doing just that.”
+“Due to the smaller trainee class size, the trainees are all very good friends and there is slightly less competitiveness than you might see at other firms,” one rookie told Legal Cheek, while another offered this heart-warming assessment: “There is almost no competitiveness at V&E (I say almost just in case someone is great at hiding it).
+Trainees are quick to support each other and there are no sharp elbows.
+Recently, a corporate trainee bailed me out when it was looking like I’d have to pull an all-nighter.
+I didn’t ask – he just offered.”
+This support extends beyond trainees right up to partner level, with one spy reflecting: “Lots of law firms talk about open door culture, but at V&E it really isn’t lip service — there’s not a single person in the office, regardless of seniority, who I wouldn’t feel comfortable approaching.
+As trainees, we are encouraged to speak to partners and build relationships within the firm.
+It’s therefore not uncommon for partners to delegate directly to trainees and offer feedback and training.
+Associates, senior associates and partners are all regulars at firm socials.”

 Trainees also share their office with a mentor from the firm’s associate ranks, who are “always keen to help you learn so you develop and become more of an asset to the firm”.
 One rookie summarised their experience with members at the top of V&E: “Partners are keen to teach you and help you develop as a lawyer, and always make time for any questions or concerns you may have.
 Everyone is very approachable and you are encouraged to knock on doors or pick up the phone if you need something.”

 Of course, high levels of responsibility and remuneration normally mean plenty of late nights in the office.
 “A lot of the transactional work involves working with the US, so often your day can only just get going at 5 pm,” one source tells us.
 But the “plus side is that you have time in the morning to go to the gym etc. where you are less likely to be interrupted.”
-Another junior tells us, “that for a US law firm in the City of London, working on top of the market, high value deals and disputes for industry leading clients, we have it pretty good.”
+Another junior tells us, “people are generally conscious of your personal life and time off” but weekend and evening work can sometimes be sprung on you depending on your seat and the points in a matter you are assisting on.
+One trainee tells us that “given the types of deals you get to work on, it’s a fair trade, and it’s always for a real reason, rather than people just wanting you to work late to get their pound of flesh”.

-Given the long hours, it’s a good job lawyers are working from some ““very fancy digs in the Walkie Talkie with Warhol prints on the walls and lots of white marble!”
+And that’s no surprise, given that they are working from some ““very fancy digs in the Walkie Talkie with Warhol prints on the walls and lots of white marble!”
 V&E’s office is on the 24th floor of the building, and boasts “phenomenal” panoramic views of some of London’s most iconic sights including St Pauls, Tower Bridge and the Shard.
-Additionally, it is “only a few floors down from the Sky Garden” which V&E’s London lawyers have access to — “a plus”, as one trainee put it.
+Additionally, it is “only a few floors down from the Sky Garden” which V&E’s London lawyers have access to with a discount on food and drinks— “a plus”, as one trainee put it.
 “It’s got that wow factor.
 Easily the best office I’ve seen,” commented one insider.
-But there is no canteen; “just a café that sells snacks” and a “communal kitchen to eat food in”.
-Perhaps this is to encourage trainees to eat at their desks?
+But there is no canteen; “just a café with a coffee machine, soft drinks, fruits and some biscuits.
+Most people are said to make use of the microwave to reheat food that they have brought in or buy something from a nearby shop.
+Another trainee amusingly reports: “We do have a snack cupboard, but the firm recently changed the time when you can take snacks from 6pm to 7pm and in a somewhat dystopian step placed a lock on its door to enforce the time change”.

 Regardless, the perks should help soothe any frustrations.
 One trainee lists: “travel, health and dental insurance, mobile phone stipend, gym stipend… basically everything you could want.”
-Oh, and the salary of £173,822 isn’t bad either!
+Oh, and the salary of over £170k isn’t bad either!

 Deadlines